joomla/accessibility/docs/tutorials/what-is-web-accessibility.md

 * Representatives of the first approach saying that "accessibility" means "possible to access for everyone".
 * Representatives of the second approach saying that "accessibility" means "possible to access for people with disabilities".

 In fact, there are no contradictions between the two approaches.
 Design that recognizes the needs of all people also serves people with disabilities.
-Designing for people with disabilities brings benefits to all people, also people without disabilities.
+Designing, for people with disabilities, brings benefits to all people - also people without disabilities.

 However, the term "accessibility" was defined to draw the attention of designers, not just web designers, to the specific needs of people with disabilities.